-By Lori Fredrich Senior Food Writer, Dining Editor, Podcast Host Published Oct 15, 2022 at 10:01 AM
+By Lori Fredrich Senior Food Writer, Dining Editor Published Oct 15, 2024 at 10:01 AM Photography: Lori Fredrich

 Is there anything better than a delving into a plate of indulgently crisp deep-fried cheese curds?
-We think not.
+I think not, especially on National Cheese Curd Day!

-Whether it’s that warm buttery crunch you’re after or the ever-so subtle squeak of the cheese between your teeth, we’ve curated ten of the best spots (in alphabetical order) to get your ooey gooey, super stretchy, hot cheesy fix.
+Whether it’s that warm buttery crunch you’re after or the ever-so subtle squeak of the cheese between your teeth, we’ve curated must-try spots (in alphabetical order) where you can get your ooey gooey, super stretchy, hot cheese fix.

 Black Sheep pancake battered cheese curdsX